 There should be no prejudice.
 There are laws to protect shareholders, Atsushi Saito told a regular news conference.

 Olympus, he added, should avoid picking members of a panel it has promised will investigate its M&A activity who lean toward the management's position.

 Olympus agreed on October 21 to appoint the third-party panel to look into the deals, although it has yet to identify its members.
 Saito said he suggested on October 14 that it establish such a group.

-Executives at Olympus are struggling to convince shareholders it acted properly in paying a record $687 million (426 million pounds) in advisory fees to two obscure firms related to the $2 billion acquisition of British medical equipment maker Gyrus in 2008.
+Executives at Olympus are struggling to convince shareholders it acted properly in paying a record $687 million in advisory fees to two obscure firms related to the $2 billion acquisition of British medical equipment maker Gyrus in 2008.
 They are also under fire for the purchase of three companies in Japan, the values of which it has since largely written down.

 Saito described the scandal and management decision that had spurred a sharp drop in the firm's corporate value as very regrettable.

-Olympus's shares resumed a slide on Friday, falling 10 percent to 1,217 yen, following a rebound Thursday after Tsuyoshi Kikukawa, the executive at the heart of the furore and architect of the ousting of Olympus's British CEO Michael Woodford two weeks earlier, resigned as chairman and president.
+Olympus's shares resumed a slide on Friday, falling 10 percent to 1,217 yen, following a rebound Thursday after Tsuyoshi Kikukawa, the executive at the heart of the furor and architect of the ousting of Olympus's British CEO Michael Woodford two weeks earlier, resigned as chairman and president.

 Since the boardroom putsch against Woodford the company's market value has almost halved.

 In a bid to curtail margin trading, the Tokyo bourse said later in a release that it was temporarily raising the payment required for such trades, when shares are bought with money borrowed from brokers using other securities as collateral.

 The exchange probably wants to cool off overheated Olympus share trades, said Tomoichiro Kubota, an analyst at Matsui Securities